-Beginning January 1, 2015, as part of Lumina Foundation's Degree Qualifications Profile (DQP) initiative, the Center for Postsecondary Research (CPR) will house the Carnegie Classification of Institutions of Higher Education and will update and enhance the classification system to reflect and accommodate an evolving higher education landscape.
-This CPR project will be directed by Vic Borden, IU School of Education professor of higher education and student affairs.
+Since January 1, 2015, as part of Lumina Foundation's Degree Qualifications Profile (DQP) initiative, the Center for Postsecondary Research (CPR) has housed the Carnegie Classification of Institutions of Higher Education, with the goal of updating and enhancing the classification system to reflect and accommodate an evolving higher education landscape.
+This CPR project is directed by Vic Borden, IU School of Education professor of higher education and student affairs.

 See the news release >>

 George Kuh, founding director of the National Survey of Student Engagement (NSSE), the keystone project of the Indiana University Center for Postsecondary Research, was presented the President's Medal for Excellence by Indiana University President Michael A. McRobbie at the 2014 Academic Excellence Reception and Dinner, on the IU campus on October 16.
 In awarding this, the highest honor an IU president can bestow, McRobbie praised Kuh's "enormous and legendary contributions" to his field and his dedication to "the great spirit of education and scholarship that extends far beyond the walls of the academy."

 See the IU School of Education News release >>

 NSSE's annual survey provides colleges and universities with rich data about the undergraduate experience to help them improve student learning and success.
 This new report details survey results from more than 355,000 first-year and senior students attending 622 U.S. colleges and universities that participated in NSSE in spring 2014.
 The findings show considerable variation in average student experiences from institution to institution, even among institutions similar in enrollment and selectivity.